Chart Color Schemes

 Hurstville - Central's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results across Hurstville - Central, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is found to be quite low at approximately 48% of the total population (~7,038 people), compared to 53.6% across Greater Sydney and a national average of 55.3%.
-Diabetes and asthma are the most common medical conditions in the area, affecting 3.5 and 2.9% of residents respectively, while 86.7% of residents declare themselves completely clear of medical ailments compared to 77.2% across Greater Sydney.
+The rate of private health cover is found to be very low at approximately 48% of the total population (around 7,038 people), compared to 53.6% across Greater Sydney and a national average of 55.3%.
+Diabetes and asthma are the most common medical conditions in the area, impacting 3.5 and 2.9% of residents respectively, while 86.7% declare themselves completely clear of medical ailments compared to 77.2% across Greater Sydney.

-The area has 12.4% of residents aged 65 and over (1,832 people), which is lower than the 19.1% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+The area has 12.4% of residents aged 65 and over (around 1,832 people), which is lower than the 19.1% in Greater Sydney.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health